savancd/Computer-Science-and-Software-Engineering/README.md

 ---

-  **18.4.2023 - 04:26h**
+  **18.4.2023 - 05:26h**
-Finished first few classes on SoloLearn for the Introduction to Python
+Finished first few classes on SoloLearn for the Introduction to Python.
+As well continue to learn about Tuples.

 ---